Skip to main contentCore Concepts

 The compiled form of an assertion contract that is stored in the Assertion DA and executed by the PCL network.

-See the CLI Reference Guide for build and store commands.
+See the pcl Reference for build and store commands.

 The contract that is being monitored by an assertion.
 This is the contract whose behavior the assertion is designed to verify.